wendyverdonk93/docs/content/payments/methods/billing-suite/afterpay/about.md

 ## Product rules

+{{< details title="Refunds" >}}
+- You cannot refund more than the amount of the original transaction.

+- There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.

+- Refunds are only processed if there are enough funds in your MultiSafepay balance.

+- Refunds can only be processed for payments linked to transactions.
+If no payment is linked to the transaction, the customer receives credit on their invoice instead.

+- The customer receives the refund in the bank account they originally paid from within the next business day.

+If a refund fails, email the Support Team at <support@multisafepay.com>

+{{< /details >}}

 {{< details title="Gift cards" >}}
 &nbsp;
 Post-payment methods do not generally support entering [gift card](/payments/methods/prepaid-cards/gift-cards) details **after** the order is placed (for a whole or partial payment).
 This is because, as the collecting party, AfterPay requires very precise order specifications.